danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

   - "Re-imagining Technical Interviews: Valuing Experience Over Exam Skills"
 ---

 I was inspired to write this after encountering a LinkedIn discussion on the topic of cover letters.
 The debate centered on whether it still makes sense to submit a cover letter with your application in 2025 and beyond?
-Many on the thread thought it was no longer necessary, and that your resume and/or LinkedIn profile should be sufficient to show why you're a good fit for the job.
+Many on the thread thought it was no longer necessary, and that your resume and LinkedIn profile should be sufficient to show why you're a good fit for the job.
 While I didn't save the link to that specific discussion, a search for "cover letter waste" on LinkedIn yields many discussions and opinions.

 This post will cover why I think cover letters remain valuable and offer a technique to make writing them easier and more effective, especially for techies that use markdown.
 Writing a custom cover letter can feel daunting, as writing isn’t often a core focus in technical education.
 However, strong communication is essential in many tech roles, and a well-written cover letter can make a meaningful impact.